hadrian-reppas/tml/README.md

 ## The final decimal

-Because Turing's paper focuses on computable numbers, `tmi` automaticaly interprets the final tape as a number between 0 and 1.
+Because Turing's paper focuses on computable numbers, `tml` automaticaly interprets the final tape as a number between 0 and 1.
 Consider the following machine (that can be found in `examples/turing_2.tml`):